Next chapter, enjoy

 Everyone had tried to talk to me, to make me talk, but I hadn't said a word to any of them.
 I desperately wanted to ask many things but on the top of my list was where Usami-san was.
 It burned my mouth with how much I wanted to ask, but I couldn't allow the words to escape.
 It was too risky.
 So I said nothing at all.

 I knew I was just hurting myself by not talking and not cooperating.
 The fewer signs of 'getting better' I showed, the longer I would be strapped to this bed, being watched constantly.
 The more I would hurt Nii-chan by showing him my true feelings, my true self.
+What was shown on the outside right now was how I felt on the insideand Nii-chan couldn't handle it.
+I knew that he wouldn't be able to handle it.
+That's why I did what I did.

 So I did, but I started slow.
 A couple of words here and there; a painted on smile; allowing Nii-chan to hold my hand in his own, even though it made me cringe on the inside, a forced laugh, food that tasted like cardboard shoved down my throat, admiring eyes that surveyed the world around me, taking in the 'beauty' of things that I never saw before.